 This is one business plan mistake I’ve personally made in the past.
 While your initial instinct may be to just throw a ballpark number in there and carry on with the rest of the plan, that approach can hurt your plan.

 It’s natural to not want to pause and figure out something that feels complicated.
-However, you need to fight through the temptation to skip over the areas you’re not comfortable with; making your business plan as robust and accurate as possible is not only key for securing funding, but it will also help you plan, project, and solidify your strategy.
+However, you need to fight through the temptation to skip over the areas you’re not comfortable with.
+Making your business plan as robust and accurate as possible is key for securing funding.
+It will also help you plan, project, and solidify your strategy.
 It’s always worth the time to do it right.

 Mistake #2: Not Asking for Help